Account

 Notifications

-The SMS E-mail and the user’s Email can used for sending users notifications from LiveForms.
+The SMS E-mail and the user’s Email can be used for sending users notifications from LiveForms.
 The SMS E-mail format is a phone number followed by an ‘@’ and the cell carrier’s domain.
 The image below shows an example SMS email from a Cricket Wireless number.
 A carrier’s domain can usually be found online.

 Signature

-When using signature fields, this setting sets allows you to choose which font will be used when using one click signatures.
+When using signature fields, this setting allows you to choose which font will be used when using one click signatures.
 The dropdown shows all available fonts and a preview of how the text would look.

 Security